 This objective has been met by the relationships that have been strengthened or maintained with the Division of Child and Families Services (FUP), the Reno VA Medical Center (VASH), Nevada Housing Division (TBRA vouchers), the Division of Public and Behavioral Health (Shelter Plus Care and Supportive Living Assistance programs), USDA (HCV Homeownership Program) and local social service offices to provide referrals for the homeless.
-NRHA's Director of Rental Services is the co-chair of the Rural Nevada Continuum of Care (CoC) and NRHA serves as the "matchmaker" for all CoC funded programs managed through the HMIS system waiting list queue.
+NRHA serves as the "matchmaker" for the Rural Nevada Continuum of Care (CoC) for all CoC funded programs managed through the HMIS system waiting list queue.